The Dive Otter

 In short: It's how previously trained Open Water divers "cross over" into the GUE system.

 When you pass the Recreational version of Fundies you are issued a certification/card with the equivalent of an Open Water Diver (EN 14153-3/ISO 24801-2) and the use of Nitrox (ISO 11107).
-Given that other agencies do not hold Open Water divers to the same standard that GUE does, they don't recognize those certifications from other agencies for use within their training program.
+Given that other agencies do not hold Open Water divers to the same quality standard that GUE does, they don't recognize those certifications from other agencies for use within their training program.

 Longer answer: As a recreational diver, it is the single best dive training you can take.
 I say that with no exception or reservation.
 There are many Fundies trained (pass or not) divers who take the class simply to be a better diver and have no intention of ever continuing in the GUE system.
 Do you want to know exactly why you can't nail your buoyancy and trim on your own?
 Do you want to see what it's like to truly dive in a team?
 Do you want someone to watch you up close and critique your every move?